Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 A Justin Bieber concert is characterised by frenzied fan moments, epic dance breaks and some of the most expensive tickets.
 His 2022 Justice World Tour drew much attention for being one of the first concerts to be held after the COVID-19 pandemic.

-Reportedly, the top-tiered tickets cost USD 1,500.
+Reportedly, the top-tiered tickets cost USD 1,500 (INR 1.2 lakh approx.).
 Situated right next to the stage, it offered the best view and took the audience extremely close to Bieber.

 However, this was not the first time the pop star’s show came with a hefty entry fee.
-During his India leg of the Purpose tour in 2016, each expensive ticket grossed about INR 76,790 (around USD 1,149), reported Teen Vogue.
+During his India leg of the Purpose tour in 2016, each expensive ticket grossed about INR 76,790, reported Teen Vogue.

 BTS’ Love Yourself World Tour